mecid/mecid.github.io/_posts/2021-02-03-redux-like-state-container-in-swiftui-part4.md

 }
 ```

 As you can see in the example above, WatchedHistoryConnector is a simple value type that we can quickly test using unit testing.
-Now, we can take a look at how we can use our connector types.
+Now, we should take a look at how we can use our connector types.
 Usually, I have container or flow views that connect views to the store.

 ```swift
 import SwiftUI